 Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for) you know that layering is the key to keeping warm when temperatures grow cold.
 From men's long underwear to men's flannel shirts and beyond, the fall and winter season presents a veritable smorgasbord of layering options.

 There's no wrong way to layer.
 But there are certainly more efficient and strategic ways to get the job done.
-In this article, we're going to lay out the best ways you can layer to keep warm when it's cold.
+In this article, we're going to lay out the best methods of layering clothes for men.

-There will obviously be a great deal of attention paid to your outermost layer, as it is serves as a literal frontline against the wind and the cold.
-If it's not too cold to warrant full outerwear, you can use a fleece vest, a quilted vest or a more heavy duty down vest as an alternative.
+There will obviously be a great deal of attention paid to your outermost layer, as it serves as a literal frontline against the wind and the cold.
+If it's not too cold to warrant full outerwear, you can use a fleece vest, a quilted vest, or a more heavy-duty down vest as an alternative.

 Lastly, don't forget about the humble scarf.
 It may lack the technical wizardry of modern fabrics and advances, but wrapping a simple wool scarf around your neck remains an effective way to guard against wind and cold.

 With this guide in mind, we're confident that you'll spend the next winter feeling just as warm and toasty outside of your home as you do inside.
 And if you ever feel the urge to layer indoors, you can easily do so with a pair of flannel pajama pants, a henley shirt, and a good wool blanket.